Dysarthria in Adults

 • pharyngeal augmentation, pharyngeal flap, or palatal flap to treat velopharyngeal incompetency and improve resonance;

-• laryngeal (vocal fold) augmentation (e.g., autologous fat or collagen), laryngoplasty, or recurrent laryngeal nerve sectioning to improve phonation; and
+• laryngeal (vocal fold) augmentation (e.g., autologous fat or collagen), laryngoplasty, or recurrent laryngeal nerve sectioning to improve phonation;

-• pharmacological management to relieve symptoms of the underlying neurologic condition (e.g., spasticity, tremor) associated with underlying neurologic disease.
+• pharmacological management to relieve symptoms of the underlying neurologic condition (e.g., spasticity, tremor) associated with an underlying neurologic disease.

 Factors Influencing Treatment Decisions